Keith Thurman

-Keith Fitzgerald Thurman Jr. (born November 23, 1988) is an American professional boxer.
-He is a former unified welterweight world champion, having held the WBA title from 2015 to 2019 (promoted to Super champion in 2017), and the WBC title from 2017 to 2018.
+Keith Fitzgerald Thurman (born November 23, 1988) is an American professional boxer.
+He is a former unified welterweight world champion, having held the WBA title from 2016 to 2019 (promoted to Super champion in 2017), and the WBC title from 2017 to 2018.
 As of July 2022, he is ranked as the world's fifth best active welterweight by BoxRec.

+Early life

+Thurman was born in Clearwater, Florida, to an African-American father and a European-American mother of Polish and Hungarian descent.

 Amateur career

 Thurman's first amateur fight was in 1997.
 He was trained by the late Benjamin Getty who worked with Sugar Ray Leonard.
 Getty took Thurman under his belt as a child and helped shape him into the fighter he is today.
-Thurman is now coached by Dan Birmingham.
+Thurman is now trained by Dan Birmingham.
 Thurman finished his amateur career with 101 victories (76 KO's), he won 6 National Championships including the 2006 PAL National Championships.
 In 2007 he lost twice to world champion Demetrius Andrade at the Olympic Trials and won the silver medal.

 Professional career

 Early career

-On November 9, 2007, an 18 year old Thurman debuted as a light middleweight against Kensky Rodney at the A La Carte Event Pavilion in Tampa, Florida in a scheduled 4 round fight.
+On November 9, 2007, an 18-year-old Thurman debuted as a light middleweight against Kensky Rodney at the A La Carte Event Pavilion in Tampa, Florida, in a scheduled 4 round fight.
 Thurman won via first-round KO after a body shot floored Rodney.
 On August 8, 2008, Thurman defeated undefeated Jamaican Omar Bell (6-0, 4 KOs) via first-round knockout following an uppercut and left hand.
 Thurman faced off against Francisco Garcia in April 2009.
 The fight lasted less than 3 minutes after an accidental clash of heads halted the fight and it was announced as a no contest.
 In November 2009, Thurman was taken the 8 round distance by Brazilian Edvan Dos Santos Barros (10-7-1, 7 KOs).
 The scorecards read 80-71 79-72 (twice) all in favour of Thurman.

 On July 23, 2010, Thurman beat the undefeated Stalinn Lopez (7-0, 3 KOs), the fight was on TeleFutura.
 Over the course of the next few years, Thurman developed from being a 'puncher' to become a more well rounded 'boxer puncher'.
 On November 26, 2012, Thurman brutally knocked 36 year old Carlos Quintana (29-3, 23 KOs) out in the fourth round to win the WBO NABO super welterweight title.
 Quintana announced his retirement from professional boxing after the loss.